Here is how it works.

-There should always be a “secret code” (user decides how many digits, minimum 5 digits) that allows to bypass the system, this allows children to know a code to call home, and it’s the users responsibility to share this code with the reverse 911 system, so emergency calls can go through.
+There should always be a secret code (user decides how many digits) that allows to bypass the system, this allows children to know a code to call home, and it’s the users responsibility to share this code with the reverse 911 system, so emergency calls can go through.

 If the above idea (sharing your code with reverse 911) doesn’t work for logistical reasons.
 Carriers can have a master code that will unlock or overwrite reverse 911 robo calls to reach their intended destination.
-Master codes can change daily (e.g. Verizon decides that on Feb.
-1, 2013 their code will be 7986542366#.) and they share it with “reverse 911”, now when reverse 911 calls people on Feb.
-1, 2013, they enter 7986542366#., and it goes through).
+Code can change daily (e.g. Verizon decideds that on Dec.
+1, 2012 their code will be 7986542366#.) and they share it with “reverse 911”, now when reverse 911 calls people on Dec.
+1 2012, they enter 7986542366#., and it goes through).
 This part needs some thinking, but the idea is here.

 Even though it says on the FAQ that political calls etc. are allowed, and there should be a way to screen out those calls in the detection process , we feel that a person that doesn’t like robo calls, also doesn’t like political etc. robo calls.

-Sharing your whitelist “secret code” with any political organization is the best way to know that you receive robo calls from callers that you want to hear from.
+Sharing your whitelist code with any political organization is the best way to know that you receive robo calls from callers that you want to hear from.

-I might also add that each greeting should start with a unique tone to be decided by the telephone industry (like we have our unique North American ring, or the unique busy signal or the unique call waiting signal etc.) to let the callers or robots know that this phone number is a “no robot phone line”, which allows some robots (good ones that are not interested in making people crazy) to stop calling you, and real humans should listen carefully as a “keyed-in” answer will soon be needed to reach that person, so listen in……………..
+I might also add that each greeting should start with a unique tone to be decided by the telephone industry (like we have our unique North American ring, or the unique busy signal or the unique beep signal etc.) to let the callers or robots know that this phone number is a “no robot phone line”, which allows some robots (good ones that are not interested in making people crazy) to stop calling you, or humans should listen carefully as a “keyed-in” answer will soon be needed, so listen in……………..